From Hunger To Hope

 We’ve already talked about needing a niche or something unique, and this is one big reason why.
 Even if people don’t like your food, they haven’t entirely wasted their night because you have offered them a photo opportunity.
 It sounds shallow, but it can make up for a lot of sins.
 Users will be very excited to show off something different about the restaurant, whether it’s the food itself or the premises, or the extra elements.

 You can encourage more user-generated content by featuring content you like on your own page.
-Sift through your tags and occasionally feature people who left a good review on your page.
+Sift through your tags and occasionally feature people who left a good feedback on your page.

 Previous Post